 The first step when you walk through the doors is going through the intake process with our intake team.
 We’ll ask a series of questions and establish where you need to start with care.
-If necessary, we can help safely remove substances from your body.
 You’ll go through mental and physical health assessments so that we can establish any co-occurring disorders and treat substance use and mental health concurrently.

 You’re then placed in one-on-one and group therapy sessions so you can begin the recovery process.
 You will be working with a therapist and case worker each week and you will be given the tools to help with therapy and a discharge plan that includes finding housing at the end of treatment if needed.
 We have employers who hire all graduates from our a 90 day treatment will have a job.
 Recovery is not easy but it’s the most worthwhile endeavor you can take on.

 Substance abuse disorders are classified as a disease.
 Licensed nurses and therapists provide medical assessments to identify co-occurring disorders like PTSD to properly treat substance dependence and mental illness together.
 Comprehensive care is needed for long-term success in sobriety.

 Addiction is difficult to understand if you have not experienced it.
 There is still a stigma around addiction and many friends and family members don’t understand why their loved one doesn’t just stop using.
 Unfortunately, it’s not that easy.
 Addiction is a mental illness and disease that affects behavior and decision-making.

 The American Society of Addiction Medicine describes addiction as chronic, but treatable.
 It’s a disease, “involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.”
 People can become addicted to substances, medications, behaviors, and more.